apache/predictionio/docs/manual/source/engines/itemsim/index.html.md

 Algorithm](/cookbook/choosingalgorithms.html) for tips on selecting the right algorithm and setting the parameters properly.

-> You may also [implement and add your own algorithm](/cookbook/addalgorithm.html) to the engine easily.
+INFO: You may also [implement and add your own algorithm](/cookbook/addalgorithm.html) to the engine easily.

 Item Similarity Engine comes with the following algorithms: